 Global smartphone sales fell, sales of Samsung, Huawei and Xiaomi, on the contrary, increased

 financial quarter.
-Despite the pressure of sanctions, Chinese manufacturers continue to increase their market share, while others begin to sag.
+Despite the pressure of sanctions, Chinese manufacturers continue to increase market share, while others are beginning to sag.

 In numbers

-In total, from April to June, it was sold367.9 million devices, which is 1.7% less than the same period last year.
-Demand for smartphones of the flagship segment decreased the most.
-Experts attribute this to the fact that manufacturers have become better equipped middle-class and budget class models.
-For example, frameless displays, multi-lens cameras and capacious batteries used to be more characteristic of flagships.
+In total, in the period from April to June there was367.9 million units sold, down 1.7% from the same period last year.
+The demand for smartphones in the flagship segment has decreased the most.
+Experts attribute this to the fact that manufacturers have begun to better equip mid- and budget-class models.
+For example, frameless displays, multi-lens cameras and capacious batteries used to be more typical of flagships.

 </ img>

-Leading position with 20.Samsung holds 4% of the market share, and Chinese company Huawei is catching up with it, having increased 2.5% compared to the previous quarter.
-At Apple, the losses are most noticeable - the Cupertinians sold 6193 fewer devices.
-Xiaomi is breathing in the back of their neck, which has slightly increased sales.
-If this goes on, Apple will no longer be in the top 3 lists.
+Leading position from 20.Samsung occupies 4% of the market share, and the Chinese company Huawei is catching up with it, increasing 2.5% compared to the last quarter.
+Apple's losses are most noticeable - Cupertino sold 6,193 fewer devices.
+Xiaomi is breathing down their neck, which has slightly increased its sales.
+If things continue like this, Apple will no longer be in the top 3 list.

-China remained the largest consumer, accounting for at least 101 million units sold.
+China remains the largest consumer, accounting for at least 101 million units sold.